synerg5g/Pyramis/docs/pyramis-keywords.md

 <details>
 <summary> <strong>Well-Defined L-7 protocol library</strong></summary>
   Pyramis supports multitier systems using the NGAP and HTTP L-7 protocols out of the box.
-However, rolling your own application-layer protocol would have to meet certain requirements:
+However, custom application-layer protocol must meet certain requirements:

 - Valid messages for custom protocols must be implemented as complete C/C++ structs.
 These files may be stored in a `utils` directory in the your root folder.
 - HTTP messages must represent and access their payload strings as attributes of nlohmann::json objects.
 We provide an HTTP library for this purpose.
 - All char arrays are interpreted as C++ `std::vector<char>`.
 Strings, if any, must be null-terminated.
+- Header-file library must be fully contained in a `/utils` directory.
 </details>

 <details>